cvmfs/doc-cvmfs/cpt-repo.rst

 During the import it might be necessary to resign the repository's whitelist.
 Usually because the whitelist's expiry date has exceeded.
-This operations requires the corresponding masterkey to be available in `/etc/cvmfs/keys`.
+This operations requires the corresponding masterkey to be available in `/etc/cvmfs/keys` or in a masterkeycard.
 Resigning is enabled by adding ``-r`` to ``cvmfs_server import``.

 An import can either use a provided repository keychain placed into